getindata/flink-http-connector/README.md

 ## HTTP status code handler
 ### Sink table
-You can configure HTTP status code handling for HTTP sink table and enable automatic retries with delivery guarantees.
+You can configure HTTP status code handling for HTTP sink table and enable automatic retries with delivery guarantees by using below properties in table definition (DDL) or passing it via `setProperty' method from Sink's builder.

 #### Retries and delivery guarantee
 HTTP Sink supports automatic retries when `sink.delivery-guarantee` is set to `at-least-once`.
-Failed requests will be automatically retried based on the configured status codes.
+Retryable requests will be automatically retried based on the configured status codes.
 - When `sink.delivery-guarantee` is `at-least-once` (default): Failed requests are retried automatically using AIMD (Additive Increase Multiplicative Decrease) rate limiting strategy.
 - When `sink.delivery-guarantee` is `none`: Failed requests are logged but not retried.